Operation Pacific Assist: Summary

 Prior to the Queensland floods and Christchurch earthquake, an Emergency Services Task Force was created by emergency response personnel from Sydney, Canberra and Brisbane in Australia, and there is also the emergency response personnel from Auckland and Wellington in New Zealand.
 On March 14, 2011, RAAF and RNZAF are transported the Task Force into Yokota Air Base with a C-17A.

 The C-17A then remain in Japan to provide transportation help for Japanese and American government, includes for example, transporting vehicles and personnel of 15th Brigade of Japan Ground Self-Defence Force from Kadena Air Base in Okinawa to Yokota Air Base, and transporting drinking water from Chitose Air Base to Hanamaki Airport.
 These operations are also helped by United States Forces Japan.

-On March 22, 2011, in order to help with containing the Fukushima Daiichi nuclear disaster, two additional C-17A carrying water cannon system have been sent to Japan.
+On March 22, 2011, in order to help with containing the Fukushima Daiichi nuclear disaster, two additional C-17A carrying water cannon system were sent to Japan.
 At that point, three out of the four C-17s operated by the RAAF and RNZAF were sent to Japan.

 Operation Pacific Assist ended on March 25, 2011.
 During the operation, 23 sorties were commenced, transporting more than a million pounds of cargo, including 41 vehicles and 135 personnel.